brandonrobertz/autoscrape-py/README.rst

     https://sites.google.com/a/chromium.org/chromedriver/downloads

-Installing the remaining Python dependencies can be done using pip or
+Installing the remaining Python dependencies can be done using pip.
-pipenv:

 Pip Install Method
 ~~~~~~~~~~~~~~~~~~